Lzm03/CV_group-project/docs/report.md

 ## 4. Data Preparation

-**Target object categories.** We restrict the system to four household object categories from the COCO dataset [Lin et al., 2014]: *pen*, *paper*, *cup*, and *cell phone*.
-These categories cover common daily grasping scenarios and are present in the COCO label set used by all pre-trained models in our comparison.
+**Target object categories.** We restrict the benchmarked system to two household object categories from the COCO dataset [Lin et al., 2014]: *cup* and *cell phone*.
+These two categories are the only ones used in the quantitative detector comparison and represent common tabletop grasping targets in our task setting.
 The `person` class is explicitly excluded from scene reporting (but not from model inference) to avoid confusing the user with self-detections.

 **Pre-trained model datasets.**

-- *YOLO11s and YOLOv8 variants* are pre-trained on COCO 2017 (118,287 training images, 80 categories) using the Ultralytics framework [Jocher et al., 2023].
+- *YOLOv11n and YOLOv8n* are pre-trained on COCO 2017 (118,287 training images, 80 categories) using the Ultralytics framework [Jocher et al., 2023].
 No fine-tuning is performed; we use the off-the-shelf weights.
+- *DETR, RetinaNet, and Faster R-CNN* are included as stronger but heavier detector baselines to contextualise the real-time deployment trade-off between accuracy and throughput.
 - *SSD MobileNet v2* is pre-trained on COCO 2017 using the TensorFlow Object Detection API.
 Weights are loaded via OpenCV DNN (`cv2.dnn.readNetFromTensorflow`).
-- *MiDaS_small* is pre-trained on a mixture of depth datasets including ReDWeb, DIML, MegaDepth, WSVD, and others as described in Ranftl et al. [2020].
+- *MiDaS_small* is pre-trained on a mixture of depth datasets including ReDWeb, DIML, MegaDepth, WSVD, and others as described in Ranftl et al. [2022].
 Weights are fetched via `torch.hub.load("intel-isl/MiDaS", "MiDaS_small")`.
 - *MediaPipe Hands* uses the official `hand_landmarker.task` model distributed by Google. *MediaPipe Holistic* uses the bundled solution weights.
 No retraining is performed.

 **Runtime calibration data.** Rather than a dedicated calibration session, we exploit known real-world object dimensions to estimate the camera's cm-per-pixel scale on the fly: